DNetCreator/DNet/README.md

 - Open DNet
 - Click "Setup"
 - Click "Start"
+- Close all terminals once opened after process is completed

 # If "Setup" not working
 - Right click - or two finger click - on "Setup"